Topological properties of positively curved manifolds with symmetry: Proof of Theorem

-If Case 1 does not occur, it is clear that Case 2 does, so we conclude the proof of the bound $\sum b_{2i}(M^T) \leq f_0(n)$ by proving it under the assumptions of Case 2.
-We cannot calculate $H^*(M;\Q)$ in this Case 2.
+To conclude the proof of Theorem \ref{LogAssumptionPLUS}, it suffices to prove that $\sum b_{2i}(M^T) \leq f_0(n)$ in Case 2.
+In this case, we cannot calculate $H^*(M;\Q)$.
 Instead, we cover $M^T$ by at most $2^{s(n)}-1$ submanifolds, each of which satisfies the induction hypothesis.
 Adding together the estimates for each of these submanifolds and applying the recursive definition of $f_0$, we conclude the desired bound.

-\begin{proof}[Proof in Case 2] Throughout the proof, we will use the notation $\beven(X) = \sum b_{2i}(X)$ for the sum of the even Betti numbers of a space $X$.
+\begin{proof}[Proof in Case 2] We use the notation $\beven(X) = \sum b_{2i}(X)$ for the sum of the even Betti numbers of a space $X$.